BrightspaceUILabs/wizard/README.md

 Regular expressions are complicated, but this essentially means branch names should look like:
 * `1.15.x` for patch releases on top of the `1.15` release (after version `1.16` exists)
 * `2.x` for feature releases on top of the `2` release (after version `3` exists)

+### Dependabot

+Until the `ts-node` [issue](https://github.com/BrightspaceUILabs/wizard/pull/83#issuecomment-1131935120) is resolved, do not merge Dependabot PRs that seek to upgrade `ts-node`.
+Other dependency updates should be handled normally.